📈 Reimagining The Minimum Wage 📉

 Missouri is one of 44 states that allow employers to pay a tipped minimum, or less than the federal minimum wage to employees who also collect tips.
 Some states allow employers to pay as little as $2.13 an hour if an employee collects tips; this amount differs state by state.
 In Missouri, employers are allowed to take a tip credit of 50% of their minimum wage ($8.60), meaning they can pay their staff as little as $4.30 an hour.

 The minimum wage is literally the lowest you can legally pay someone—so Michael decided to redefine that.

 What does that mean?
-Many businesses continue to actively devalue their most precious—front-facing, customer-oriented, public consuming—assets.
-Year after year after year.
+Many businesses continue to actively devalue the members of their business that are arguably the most valuable: front-facing, customer-oriented workers.
 Low-wage workers are often painted as disposable and transient, but never is their financial devaluation taken into account.
 Our work force has built an intentionally unstable tier at the very bottom of the pyramid.